Description in 1877:

-- In March, 1884, the parish was enlarged by Rothley Plain which was transfered from Newtown Linford Civil Parish.
+- In March, 1884, the parish was enlarged by Rothley Plain which was transferred from Newtown Linford Civil Parish.

 - In October, 1912, the parish was enlarged by 5 acres taken from Swithland Civil Parish and 27 acres taken from Thurcaston Civil Parish.

-- In April, 1935, the parish was reduced by 150 acres which were transfered to Mountsorrel Civil Parish.
+- In April, 1935, the parish was reduced by 150 acres which were transferred to Mountsorrel Civil Parish.

-- You may contact the local Rothley Parish Council regarding civic or politcal issues, but they are NOT staffed to help with family history lookups.
+- You may contact the local Rothley Parish Council regarding civic or political issues, but they are NOT staffed to help with family history lookups.